 Rat Terrier Health

-Rat Terriers have a decent life expectancy and can live 12 to 18 years.
-They tend to be a very healthy and active breed but, like all dogs, they are prone to certain health problems.
+Rat Terriers have a decent life expectancy and can live 12-18 years.
+They tend to be a very healthy and active breed, but, like all dogs, they are prone to certain health problems.
 It’s good to know ahead of time what these concerns could be so you can look out for any tell-tale signs.

-- Hip Dysplasia: This condition can occur when the hip joints are loose, causing pain, cartilage loss and scar tissue if not addressed.
-In most cases, it’s genetic and can be discovered through testing.
+- Hip Dysplasia: This often-genetic condition can occur when the hip joints are loose, causing pain, cartilage loss and scar tissue if not addressed.
 Treatment options include weight management, physical therapy or surgery.

 - Patellar Luxation: This causes the kneecap to dislocate, resulting in pain and loss of function.
-It can be genetic as well, and testing is available.
-Most of the time, the kneecap can pop back in on its own depending on how bad it is, but if it’s more severe, your vet might recommend surgery.
+It can be genetic and treatment option include joint supplements, pain medication and, in severe cases, surgery.

 - Legg-Calve-Perthes Disease: The hip joint is formed from the ball and socket.
-In Legg-Calve-Perthes disease, the ball, or top of the femur bone, starts to break down.
-Your Rattie can develop arthritis over time because of this.
-Treatment depends on how severe this degeneration is, but might be managed with pain medications or possibly surgery.
+In Legg-Calve-Perthes disease, the ball, or top of the femur bone, starts to deteriorate, which can be very painful.
+Surgery is often the treatment of choice.

 - Heart Disease: Heart problems can be common when raising a Rat Terrier into their senior years.
 Your veterinarian will want to monitor their heart for any concerns so that if there’s an issue with their heart or the heart valves that pump blood, these can be addressed.
-Depending on the issue and how severe it is, medications might be recommended.
+If your vet hears a heart murmur, they will likely refer you to a veterinary cardiologist for an echocardiogram (ultrasound of the heart) to determine the underlying cause.

 Rat Terrier History